ericvpineda/mental-wellness-hub/README.md

 # Future Features
 - AI Bot for Mental Health Support
     - Record and review previous conversations
+- Implement Dark-Mode theme for all pages
+    - User can be able to switch between light and dark-mode in each page and should stay that mode.

 ## Backend:
 - Routing Configuration